lohithchittineni/lohithchittineni.github.io/teaching.md

 programming assignment.
 I also would help with holding weekly office hours.
 I have proctored 4 different lab sections and have been responsible for over 100 students.

-Here are some of the kind responses students gave about my teaching assistance.
+Here are some of the kind responses/evaluations students gave about my teaching assistance.

 >Lohith is such a great TA.
 He is very good at explaining confusing topics.
 He is friendly and approachable.
 He is very helpful when it comes to questions, and he always answers emails.